crispusomollo/gitcollab/README.md

 ---

 ## 🤝 Contributing
+Want to add a feature?
+Fix a bug?
+Create a PR!
 Contributions, issues, and feature requests are welcome!

 1. Fork the repository
 2. Create your feature branch